TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-iot/tcmenu-java-api-to-arduino-remote-control.md

 ## Getting started with the API

 In the Java API menu items are managed by a `MenuTree` instance, each connection to an Arduino has its own tree, as otherwise the ID's would overlap.
 Menu's are represented as a ROOT menu and submenu's, the `MenuTree` controls where in this tree of menus each `MenuItem` sits. `MenuItem` is the base class of all menu item instances.
-We draw a simplified hierarchy below - [see the full heirachy in the refdocs](https://www.thecoderscorner.com/ref-docs/tcmenu/html/class_menu_item.html):
+We draw a simplified hierarchy below - {{< refdocs title="see the full heirachy in the refdocs" src="/tcmenu/html/class_menu_item.html" >}}:

     MenuItem
         AnalogMenuItem          -- holds numeric values